-The House of the Nobility Assembly is one of the oldest buildings in the city of Tula.
+The House of the Gentry Assembly is one of the oldest buildings in the city of Tula.
 It was opened in 1856.
-For almost two centuries, it has played an important role in the cultural life of the city.
-Over the years, the building housed the workmen's club «Internatsional», Council House, House of Sanitary Education, Tula Museum of History and Art, House of the Red Army, Officers' House.
+For almost two centuries, it has played an important role in the city culture.
+Over the years, the building housed the Internationale Workers Club, the House of Soviets, the House of Health Education, the Tula Museum of Art and History, the House of the Red Army, and the House of Officers.

-In 2013, the House of the Nobility Assembly came into possession of the Tula Regional Philharmonic Concert Hall named after I.A.
-Mikhaylovsky.
-The building was immediately restored and, on April 28, 2015, it opened its doors to visitors again.
-Since that moment forums, exhibitions, performances, concerts of classical music have again started in the house of the Nobility Assembly.
+In 2013, the House of the Gentry Assembly was transferred to the Tula Regional Philharmonic named after I.A.
+Mikhailovsky.
+The building was restored and became available to visitors on April 28, 2015.
+Forums, exhibitions, performances, and concerts of classical music have been held in the House of the Gentry Assembly since then.

 The Gentry Assembly conducts interactive tours designed for different age categories, “The Gentry Style”, “The Secrets of the Gentry Assembly”, and holds literary and musical salons.